 BOSTON — Nichols College counterterrorism graduate program faculty testified May 9, before the Massachusetts Legislature’s House Committee on Technology and Intergovernmental Affairs and the Joint Committee on Public Safety and Homeland Security.
 The public hearing, which focused on cyber security, was held amid allegations of Russian meddling in the 2016 presidential election and high-profile data breaches.

 State lawmakers are seeking to collaborate with higher education programs on cyber security which you have to click to see, counterterrorism, and violent extremism-related matters.
 In addition to Nichols College faculty, Bay Path University officials also provided testimony.

-“[The] hearing illustrates the steps we are taking here in Massachusetts like getting threat vulnerability management to counter cyber threats that threaten our government, businesses, both small and large, and individuals like you or me,” said state Rep. Harold P. Naughton Jr., D-Clinton, chair of the Joint Committee on Public Safety and Homeland Security.
+The hearing illustrates the steps we are taking here in Massachusetts like getting threat vulnerability management to counter cyber threats that threaten our government, businesses, both small and large, and individuals like you or me, said state Rep. Harold P. Naughton Jr., D-Clinton, chair of the Joint Committee on Public Safety and Homeland Security.
 “The programs that higher education institutions like Nichols College and Bay Path University are offering are innovative programs that address the various ongoing and emerging threats we face.”

 Nichols Graduate & Professional Studies Executive Director Kerry Calnan and Adjunct Instructor and Brigadier Gen. (ret.)
 Paul Greg Smith testified on behalf of Nichols faculty, who were conducting research overseas and could not attend the hearing.